facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 &nbsp;

-## Why do this?
+## Why would you do this?

 Whilst it is possible to play video from many CCTV systems utilising solutions such as DME Forensics DVR examiner it can often be beneficial to recover a password for a system.
-This can:-
+This can:

-- Allow access to system logs
+- Allow access to system logs.

 	- This can show login times etc.
 - Show the user locked it with a unique password and not a system password.
 - Show ownership, for example email address and name associated to the device.
-- Allow access to non supported systems quickly.
+- Allow rapid access to non supported systems.

 &nbsp;